 (c) is expected to be, or is, of a duration longer than 60 minutes.

+Note: In relation to paragraph (a), an end-user is unable to establish and maintain a relevant carriage service if the end-user is unable to use the service in the way it is ordinarily able to be used.

+For example, in the case of a relevant carriage service that is a standard telephone service, an end-user is unable to establish and maintain the service if the end-user is unable to use the service to make a call (including a call to an emergency service number) successfully.

 material change means a change to the scale, geographic area, number or type of relevant carriage services impacted or expected time of restoration of the relevant carriage services affected by a major outage or significant local outage, that is likely to result in a significant increase or decrease in the severity of the outage, or in the time taken to restore the relevant carriage services affected by the outage.

 mobile base station means a base station in a mobile network in a fixed location, equipped with one or more antennae, that transmits and receives signals between mobile networks and mobile phones.